Lakde-Maheshwari/DishDiscover/README.md

 # DishDiscover
 A simple and easy-to-use Django-based web app where users can share their favorite recipes and cooking experiences with others.
 Perfect for food lovers who want to explore and contribute delicious dishes.

+# Motivation
+Many food enthusiasts struggle to find a platform where they can share personal recipes and cooking experiences in an organized, interactive way.
+DishDiscover solves this by letting users post, comment, and explore recipes easily.

 # Features
  User registration & login system
  Create, read, update, and delete (CRUD) recipes